AstarNetwork/astar-community-tutorials/docs/Builder/zkEVM/create-And-Deploy-ERC20-Token.md

 Metamask will prompt for permission.
 After the transaction is successful, add the coin to Metamask.
 Copy your contract address, obtained from the output after deploying your smart contract with the npx hardhat deploy command.
 In Metamask, navigate to "Import Token," paste the contract address, and the symbol and decimals should auto-fill.
 Proceed to click "Continue," and your token will be visible in Metamask.

-In the upcoming guide, we’ll leverage the newly created token to establish a liquidity pair on QuickSwap https://quickswap.exchange/#/.
+In the upcoming guide, we’ll leverage the newly created token to establish a liquidity pair on [QuickSwap](https://quickswap.exchange/#/).

 ## Reference

 Explore the original guide at: https://medium.com/@sequaja.marco/launch-erc-20-token-on-astar-zkevm-8153576d3ac2

-Contact: For further assistance, reach out to Sequaja#3605 on Discord.
+## Author
+This tutorial was written by Sequaja, Astar ecosystem agent.
+If you have some questions, please contact him on Discord: `Sequaja#3605`